Michael Riconosciuto: Inslaw Affair

 In early 1991, Riconosciuto filed an affidavit before a House judiciary committee investigating the bankruptcy case of Inslaw Inc. v.
 United States Government.
-Riconosciuto was called to testify before Congress regarding the modification of PROMIS, a case-management software program that had been developed for the Department of Justice by Washington, D.C.-based Inslaw Inc. Riconosciuto declared that he had been under the direction of Earl Brian, who was then a controlling shareholder and director of Hadron, Inc.
+Riconosciuto was called to testify before Congress regarding the modification of PROMIS, a case-management software program developed for the Department of Justice by Washington, D.C.–based Inslaw Inc. Riconosciuto declared he had been under the direction of Earl Brian, who was then a controlling shareholder and director of Hadron, Inc. He claimed Brian, an associate of Ronald Reagan, was involved in a secret agreement with the Iranian government to delay the release of Americans held hostage in Iran until after the 1980 United States presidential election, and the PROMIS software was stolen in order to raise funds for Brian's payment.

 Within eight days of this declaration, Riconosciuto was arrested for conspiracy to manufacture, conspiracy to distribute, possession with intent to distribute, and with distribution—a total of ten counts related to methamphetamine and methadone.

 During his trial, Riconosciuto accused the Drug Enforcement Administration of stealing two copies of his tape.
-Riconosciuto also stated that he himself had disposed of a third tape.
+Riconosciuto also claimed he himself had disposed of a third tape.

-In addition to his claims of a government "frame up" related to Inslaw, Riconosciuto maintained that the chemical laboratory on his property was in use for the extraction of precious metals such as platinum in a highly specialized mining operation.
+In addition to his claims of a government "frame up" related to Inslaw, Riconosciuto maintained the chemical laboratory on his property was in use for the extraction of precious metals such as platinum in a highly specialized mining operation.

 No drug-lab contamination was found at the laboratory site and a member of the DOE's Hazardous Spill Response Team asserted that high barium levels on the property were unlikely to be the result of Riconosciuto's work.
 Barium does have specialized usage for metallurgy with regards to the processing of platinum group metals.

 In his investigation of the allegations surrounding the Inslaw case, Special Counsel Nicholas J. Bua was particularly critical of several of Inslaw's witnesses.
-He found that Riconosciuto had given inconsistent accounts in statements to the Hamiltons, his affidavit, and in testimony at his 1992 trial for manufacturing methamphetamine.
-Bua compared Riconosciuto's story about Promis to "a historical novel; a tale of total fiction woven against the background of accurate historical facts.".
+Bua found Riconosciuto had given inconsistent accounts in statements to the Hamiltons, his affidavit, and in testimony at his 1992 trial for manufacturing methamphetamine.
+Bua compared Riconosciuto's story about Promis to "a historical novel; a tale of total fiction woven against the background of accurate historical facts."

+Depiction in media

+He appears in the American Conspiracy: The Octopus Murders, a documentary series on The Octopus Conspiracy.